ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 The sound of hoofbeats grew louder, accompanied by the jingle of mail and the creak of leather.
 Gond peered through the branches, counting the approaching riders.
 Six men in the colors of the Coastal Slavers Guild, their equipment professional and well-maintained.
 These weren't the desperate bandits who sometimes raided isolated farms—these were soldiers.

-"Thornfield's been picked clean," one of the riders called to his companions as they passed.
+"Thornfield will have been been picked clean by now," one of the riders called to his companions as they passed.
 "Nothing left but bones and ash."

-"What about the other sites on the map?" another voice replied.
-"The hidden camps?"

-"We'll hit them in sequence.
-The one marked in the northern valley should be next—maybe tomorrow, depending on how long it takes to regroup."
+"How do you know that?" called back an older voice.

+"The other farmstead said this place has been abandoned for months."
+The tone became wheedling.
+"If we don't get back to camp by nightfall, we'll miss the fun with those captured farmers.
+That redhead..."

+"All right," the other voice acquiesced.
+"But if it turns out you were wrong, our lord will have all our heads."

+The chatter became indistinct as the party turned around and headed back.

 Gond's blood turned to ice.
-They were talking about his valley, his people.
-The systematic destruction was even closer than he'd feared.
+They were talking about systematically raiding farms, taking the farmers captive.
+It would only be a matter of time before they checked his valley.

 The slavers continued past, their voices fading as they rode north toward destinations that made Gond's stomach clench with dread.
 He waited until the sound of hooves disappeared entirely before signaling his people to emerge from hiding.